ToxicFrog/doom-mods/libtooltipmenu/README.md

 This is a small library for displaying tooltips in gzDoom menus (both ListMenus and OptionMenus).
 It provides a convenient way to display in-game information about mod settings (or anything else you might use an option menu for), without crowding the menu with lots of `StaticText` entries.
 The tooltips can be written directly in the MENUDEF and require no special handling in your mod's code.
 They support `Print` colour/format escapes and `LANGUAGE` localization.

-It is a single file containing two classes, which can be either loaded as a separate pk3 (available on the [releases page](https://github.com/ToxicFrog/doom-mods/releases)) or simply copied into your mod wholesale.
-(In the latter case, don't forget to rename the classes to avoid conflicts with other uses of it!)
+It consists of three ZScript files, which can be either loaded as a separate pk3 (available on the [releases page](https://github.com/ToxicFrog/doom-mods/releases)) or simply copied into your mod wholesale.
+(In the latter case, don't forget to rename the classes to avoid conflicts with other mods that use it -- see the end of tihs file for details.)

 For an example of this library in use, check out [Gun Bonsai's MENUDEF](https://github.com/ToxicFrog/doom-mods/blob/main/gun-bonsai/MENUDEF).
 If you have questions, comments, or bug reports, use the Github issues system or post in the [ZDoom forums thread](https://forum.zdoom.org/viewtopic.php?p=1233646).